Mobile navigation

 The Educational Psychology Service aims to enhance the learning, development and wellbeing of children and young people in Perth and Kinross.

-A team of Education Psychologists (EP) are led by the Principal Educational Psychologist, who holds a dual role as an Inclusion Manager and who retains a small allocation of school based practitioner work.
+A team of Education Psychologists are led by the Principal Educational Psychologist, who holds a dual role as an Inclusion Manager and who retains a small allocation of school-based practitioner work.
 All Educational Psychologists must be registered with the Health and Care Professions Council, who regulate the work of the profession on behalf of the government.
 Educational Psychologists must undertake a specified amount of professional learning on an annual basis.
 Professional practice is also guided by standards published in the British Psychological Society's Code of Conduct and Ethics.

 What do we do?